Lucas-Saaler/Lucas-Saaler-ReadMe-Generator/output/README.md

 ## Installation

-After you download this file, run "npm i" in your terminal to install the required libraries.
+To install this application, download the file and run "npm i" in your terminal.

 ## Usage

-After you download the file, you can use this project by entering "node index" in your terminal.
-From there, answer any questions when prompted.
-Any README you generate will go in the output folder, replacing the example README I included with this repo.
+To use this project, simply run "node index" and answer all prompts when questioned.
+I will include a video walkthrough link in the final README.

 ## Credits

-I wrote all of this code myself using NodeJS and Inquirer.
+I wrote this code myself using NodeJS and Inquirer

 ## Contributions

-You can contribute to this project by contacting me at lucassaaler00@gmail.com
+To contribute to this project, you can go to my GitHub page here: https://github.com/Lucas-Saaler Alternatively, you can contact me at lucassaaler00@gmail.com

 ## Tests

-The README included with this repo was mostly generated via the use of this application.
-To see a raw output, check out the example README in the output folder before generating your own README
+The README included with this repo was generated via the usage of this application.

 ## Questions

-For more questions, you may visit my repo here: https://github.com/Lucas-Saaler/ Alternatively, you can contact me at lucassaaler00@gmail.com
+Feel free to contact me at lucassaaler00@gmail.com if you have any questions.